MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-employee.md

 > [!div class="mx-imgBorder"]
 > ![List of facilities](media/employee-facility-list2.png "List of facilities")

 When you select a facility from the facility list, the current status of the facility and associated details are displayed.
-You can also book a space directly from the look up screen.
-When a facility isn't available, then the **BOOK A SPACE** button is disabled.
-Select **< Back** to return to the previous screen.
+You can also book a space directly from the **LOOK UP STATUS** screen.
+When a facility isn't available, the **BOOK A SPACE** button is disabled.
+Select **<** to return back to the previous screen.

 > [!div class="mx-imgBorder"]
 > ![Facility details](media/employee-facility-details2.png "Facility details")